RodriVazquezAsenjo/PP2-Gro-list/README.md

 ### **3. Structure Plane**

-On the structure plane, the ways in which the user navigates the website are defined, where will the user land, what will be their options from where they lands and further on.

-As the user accesses the website, they will be landing on the home page, where they will be greeted by a slogan clearly portraying a sense of simplicity and an access button that will take him to the dashboard.
-Here, he’ll notice the navigation bar at the top, present in all pages, which will be able to take him to a pantry page, grocery page and a quiz page.
-On the dashboard you'll find three cards to take you to the pantry, grocery and quiz pages.
-At the bottom the footer has links to the authors github and linkedin and the home page.
-Togehter with a disclaimer.

-The Structure Plane of the Pantry page is designed to facilitate user interaction with their pantry inventory in a straightforward and intuitive manner.
-The header section contains a navigation bar with links to essential pages, including the homepage, pantry, grocery list, and quiz, along with a button for accessing a side navigation menu.
-In the main content area, the page is divided into two main
-parts: a title section and a functional section.
-The title section features a heading and a brief instruction for users on managing pantry items.
-The functional section includes a container for displaying pantry items, and a button to add new items, which triggers a form overlay.
-The form, located in the form container, allows users to input details for new pantry items, including name, quantity, category, and expiration date.
-The form includes reset and submit buttons for user convenience.
-The footer offers additional useful links and a disclaimer about the educational purpose of the website.
-This structured layout ensures a clean and efficient user experience, making it easy for users to manage their pantry items and navigate the site.
+The website provides a structured navigation experience across its pages, beginning with the home page where users are welcomed by a slogan and an access button that directs them to the dashboard.
+This dashboard features three cards for easy navigation to the pantry, grocery list, and quiz pages.
+A persistent navigation bar at the top of each page allows users to move between these main sections, and a footer at the bottom provides links to the author's GitHub and LinkedIn profiles, as well as a disclaimer about the site's educational purpose.

-The Structure Plane of the Grocery List page is meticulously crafted to offer users a clear and organized interface for managing their grocery needs.
-The page is divided into distinct sections for ease of navigation and functionality.
-At the top, the header includes a navigation bar with links to other sections of the site, such as the homepage, pantry, grocery list, and quiz page, along with a button to open a side navigation menu.
-The main content area is segmented into a title section and a functional section.
-The title section introduces the page's purpose and includes a form for users to select and add pre-defined grocery lists.
+The Pantry page is designed for efficient management of pantry inventory.
+The header includes navigation links and a button to access a side menu.
+The main content area is split into a title section with instructions and a functional section where users can view and manage their pantry items.
+An add-item button opens a form overlay where users can enter details about new items.
+The footer mirrors the links and disclaimer found on other pages.

-The functional section presents a table for users to input and track grocery items, quantities, and purchase status.
-Below the table, buttons for adding and removing rows offer additional customization options.
-The footer provides links to useful resources and a disclaimer about the website’s purpose and data handling.
-The page's layout is responsive, ensuring a user-friendly experience across different devices.
+The Grocery List page is organized into sections for ease of use, starting with a header that includes navigation and a side menu button.
+The title section introduces the page and includes a form for selecting predefined grocery lists.
+The functional section features a table for tracking grocery items and their quantities, with buttons to add or remove rows.
+The footer provides consistent links and a disclaimer about the site’s data handling and educational use.

-The Structure Plane of the quiz page is designed to provide a logical and intuitive layout for users, ensuring a seamless interaction with the quiz functionality.
-At the top of the page, a header section features the application’s title or logo, setting the context and purpose of the quiz.
-Below this, the quiz control panel allows users to input the number of rounds they wish to play and start the quiz, with built-in validation to enforce input constraints between 1 and 16.
-The central content area dynamically displays the current quiz question alongside a relevant ingredient image and interactive answer buttons ("Yes" and "No").
-The structure is completed with a score display section that provides real-time updates on correct and incorrect answers.
-At the end of the quiz, a results summary and restart button offer users a clear view of their performance and the option to start a new game.
-The layout is responsive, ensuring usability across various devices, and designed to maintain a user-friendly experience throughout the quiz session.
+The Quiz page offers a logical layout with a header that includes the site's title or logo.
+Users can set the number of quiz rounds and start the quiz from the control panel.
+The main content displays quiz questions with ingredient images and interactive answer buttons.
+A score display provides real-time feedback on correct and incorrect answers.
+At the end of the quiz, users see their results and have the option to restart the quiz.
+The layout is responsive, ensuring a smooth experience on various devices, and the footer provides the usual links and disclaimer.

 ### **4. Skeleton Plane**